-Welcome to the Health Research Authority's online guidance for researchers and ethics committees on consent, and how to prepare documents to support this process.
+Welcome to the Health Research Authority's online guidance for researchers and ethics committees on consent, and how to prepare materials to support this process.

 In this guidance you will find information on:

 - The principles of consent (both ethical and legal)

 - How the principles relate to preparation and use of a Participant Information Sheet (PIS) and consent form

 - Recommended content of a PIS and consent form

 - Design and style of an effective PIS and consent form